panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

 ![this in JavaScript function invocation](./images/2-1.png)

-In a function invocation the execution context is the global object.
+In a function invocation, the execution context is the global object.

 Let's check the context in the following function: